quicwg/base-drafts/draft-ietf-quic-transport.md

 {: #fig-stream-recv-states title="States for Receive Streams"}

-The receiving part of a stream initiated by a peer (types 1 and 3 for a client, or 0 and 2 for a server) are created when the first STREAM, STREAM_BLOCKED, RST_STREAM, or MAX_STREAM_DATA (bidirectional only, see below) is received for that stream.
+The receiving part of a stream initiated by a peer (types 1 and 3 for a client, or 0 and 2 for a server) are created when the first STREAM, STREAM_DATA_BLOCKED, RST_STREAM, or MAX_STREAM_DATA (bidirectional only, see below) is received for that stream.
 The initial state for a receive stream is "Recv".
 Receiving a RST_STREAM frame causes the receive stream to immediately transition to the